shimaore/ccnq3/doc/data-dictionary.md

     If no "pin" is specified then no authentication is required to access the voicemail box.

 *   `language`: language string for this user's voicemail

+*   `timezone`: timezone string for this user's voicemail

 *   `email_notifications`: hash; the key is the target email address; the values should be a hash containing: